BUU44704 The Commercial Determinants of Health

 • Policy comparisons/benchmarking

 Each student also has a choice this semester to either (i) demonstrate how they are moving into a career in public administration/public health or (ii) present their case study to a panel of experts chosen by the module leader.
-Details on each of these will be given early in the year.
+Details on each of these will be given early 2026.

 Relation to Degree

-Business degrees in Trinity have 5 goals – learning at the frontier, taking a deep and responsible view of business, exploring one’s personal and professional potential, engage with grand challenges and undertake research that informs management.
+Business degrees in Trinity have 5 goals – learning at the frontier, taking a deep and responsible view of business, exploring one’s personal and professional potential, engaging with grand challenges and undertaking research that informs management.

 This module is an ideal Capstone to deepen and solidify these goals.
-It is a radically interdisciplinary field at the frontier of knowledge, it offers learning and experience of public management, it rewards students to network and develop their career, it is focused on the biggest challenges of our age, and it is a research-led pedagogy.
+It is a radically interdisciplinary field at the frontier of knowledge, it offers learning and experience of public management, it rewards students to network and develop their career, it is focussed on the biggest challenges of their age, and it is a research-led pedagogy.

 Workload